Parsa-Sedigh/go-calhoun-test/pamphlets/section-13-external-internal-testing.md

 that would eventually create a cyclic dep, but by putting it into an external package you can avoid that.

 ## 051 Exporting unexported vars funcs and types
+To access unexported vars and funcs in the test, we could use internal tests, but it's better to use them in external tests using a trick with an export file named `export_test.go`.
+The only thing in the naming of that file that matters is ending with `_test` suffix.
+But a convention is to use export_test.go.

+**The whole point of that file is not actually provide tests, but it's to take vars and ... that are private to the package x and make them accessible for the external tests.** So those exported things are only accessible when we build our tests.
+So those things are only gonna exported for the external tests, not for other source code.

+Although you can export types in `export_test.go` to be used in external tests, the private fields of those types still can't be used in the external tests.

+## 052 When to use internal tests